-Can You Enroll in Kindergarten at Age 4?
-Some states have later cut-off dates, allowing children to start kindergarten at age 4.
-If you moved to Georgia from one of these states, you can enroll your child in Georgia kindergarten as long as the child is 5 by Dec.
+Some states have later cut-off dates, and they allow children to start kindergarten at age 4 if they were born in the last third of the year, after Sept.
+1. If you moved to Georgia from one of these states, were a legal resident of that state for two years, and your child was enrolled in kindergarten there, you can enroll your child in Georgia kindergarten as long as the child is 5 by Dec.
+31.

 The same goes for first grade.
 Transplants can enroll a child in first grade as long as he or she is 6 by Dec.
-31. Schools are required to verify these ages before enrollment.
+31 and was in first grade in your previous state of residence.
+Schools are required to verify these ages before enrollment.

 In Georgia, public kindergarten is not mandatory, but it is available in every school district.
-If you want to enroll your child in kindergarten, check the school's website or call the school to find out about registration dates and get the year calendar.
+If you want to enroll your child in kindergarten, check your school's website or call the school to find out about registration dates and get the calendar for the year.